 - Chang beer is cheaper than Chang water.

 Some things to be wary of when Backpacking Thailand:

-- Certain tuk-tuks will agree a lower than standard price, this is a scam, they will not take you directly to your destination.
-They will take you on a unwanted tour and stop off a number of stores and stops they get commission from.
-(This can take hours in some cases,store owners are very pushy and wastes your your time)
+- Certain tuk-tuks will agree a lower than the standard price, this is a scam, they will not take you directly to your destination.
+They will take you on an unwanted tour and stop off a number of stores and stops they get a commission from.
+(This can take hours in some cases, store owners are very pushy and waste your time)

 - Keep your possessions close and safe on buses, it’s known for children to crawl under seats and steal out of bags on the floor.

 - Many of the Animal sanctuaries are not very ethical – we went to a monkey sanctuary in Chiangmai and I never felt so sick, seeing monkeys tied up to posts and made to perform for the crowd.

 - ‘Lady-boy’ prostitutes are everywhere, a lot of the time you will not be able to tell if they are girls or boys – If you’re into this kind of thing be very careful.

 - Don’t flash your cash, you will be targeted.

 - Crime is common against backpackers and travelers, be smart, savvy and vigilant but not overly paranoid.

 - Sometimes there is political unrest in Thailand, be sure to know if there are any marches or demonstrations going on that might shut the city down.
 (Happened to me the day I have was meant to fly out)